ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.2_03_User-Defined_KCONFIG.md

      _CONFIG_MYAPP_LOG_LEVEL_:
      You have already seen that the Zephyr Logging allows to define different Log Levels.
 This user defined symbol is used to allow setting the log level.

      Defining of these symbols is done in a __kconfig.__ (blank extension in Windows!
-Do not enter the "." in Linux) file.
+Use __Kconfig__ in Linux and do not enter the "." in Linux) file.
 So let's add the following kconfig. file to our project folder:

      <sup>_kconfig._</sup>